top of page

 The connection between oxytocin, fascia, and the vagus nerve presents a captivating area of study within the realm of human physiology.
 This link underscores the intricate interplay between neurochemistry, connective tissues, and the autonomic nervous system.
 Further research and exploration of this fascinating relationship may deepen our understanding of human health, therapeutic interventions, and the complex mechanisms underlying our physical and emotional well-being.

-The Triple Vagal Method (TVM) takes a unique approach to healing trauma by recognizing that the human body has its own psychology, including how it processes emotions and registers sensations.
+The Triple Vagal Method (TVM) takes a unique approach to healing trauma by recognizing that the human body has its own psychology, informing how it processes emotions and registers sensations.
 It is grounded in the principles of applied polyvagal theory, utilizing a bottom-up approach to facilitate healing.

 TVM acknowledges that emotions and sensations arise from within the body and are intricately connected to the nervous system.
 By tuning into the body's innate wisdom and intelligence, TVM aims to create profound healing outcomes in a predictable and safe manner.